Chattajack Anti-Freak Out Checklist

 If you can’t get out on the Tennessee before Chattajack, then talk to the locals, read the official website and Facebook page, get as much useful info as possible.
 Then craft your strategy.

 Be as detailed and elaborate as you want.
 It can be written down in a notebook or in an Evernote or Word file on your computer, or simply outlined in your mind, like my weed plan was.
 But give it some serious thought.
 Then refer to it.
 Go over it.
 Then put it into action on race day.
 We recently learned that Ultimate Waterman Zane Schweitzer keeps a wire-bound notebook of all his race plans.
-He makes the plan before the race, adds to it and revises it based on conditions of the day, then goes back and adds notes on what actually happened during the race.
+He makes the plan before the race, adds to it, and revises it based on the conditions of the day, then goes back and adds notes on what actually happened during the race.
 That way he has a record of his preparation and how it worked out for the next time he does that same race.
 It’s a great idea!

 DO NOT OBSESS